aaronbloomfield/ccc/hws/dex/index.md

 - You need to call `createPool()`
 	- You must fund it with 100 (fake) ether.  *Do not put a different amount in!*
 	    - This implies initializing the TokenCC and allowing the DEX to transfer it via `approve()`
-	- You can put as many or as little of your token in as you like (but no less than 10.0 coins).
+	- You can put as many or as little of your token in as you like (but no less than 10.0 TCC).
 Putting in fewer will give them a higher monetary value, but allow for less growth.
 But you should keep some for yourself, as you will need it below -- so don't put them all in.
 We recommend putting in no more than half of what you own, and you can certainly put in less.
 	    - Or you can just mint a million of your TC, and put in 1,000 each time you run another test
-- Do not call either `addLiquidity()` or `removeLiquidity()` yet
+- For your *final* deployment -- meaning what you are going to submit when you turn the assignment in -- do not call either `addLiquidity()` or `removeLiquidity()` yet

 Step 3: You need to register your DEX with the course-wide exchange board website; the URL for this is on the Collab landing page.
 To register your DEX, fill out the contract address form at the bottom of that page.
 You will see your DEX values populate one of the table rows -- make sure they are correct.
 Note that the current ETH price is listed at the top of the page.

 ### Send me Money

 I will need some of your token cryptocurrency to test your DEX for grading purposes.
 While you sent me some in a previous homework, that was likely with a differently deployed TokenCC smart contract.
 Please send me 10.0 coins.
 This means that if your TokenCC has 10 decimal places, then the value you need to send me is 100,000,000,000.
 The address to send this to is on the Collab landing page.
+If you are using the exact same deployed contract (meaning the same contract address), then you don't have to send me this again.
+You can check how much of your TCC is owned by looking at that account page in the blockchain explorer.

 ### Exchanges

 Now that your exchange is registered, you can view all the exchanges.
 You should see your exchange in there, along with your cryptocurrency's logo.
 The stats of each exchange are listed in that table.

 You need to make 4 total exchanges with DEXes other than you own (meaning four or more different exchanges, but with four *different* DEXes).
+You are welcome to exchange for more if you want to own more.
+As you accumulate more TCC from other students, you can see them on the blockchain explorer page for your account.
 As you likely have more of your own Token cryptocurrency, you can now exchange that with your DEX to get some ether.
-Or you can mine ether and use that to exchange for the others.
+Or you can get more ether from the faucet and use that to exchange for the others.

 Depending on when you submit your assignment, there may not be other DEXes to interact with.
 That's fine – you don't have to have those bids completed by the time the assignment is due; you have an extra few days to place your bids.
 We are going to judge lateness on this assignment by the Gradescope submission time, and the Google form does not ask for the transaction hashes of the exchanges.
 We are going to check whether you exchange for the other token cryptocurrencies by looking if your eth.coinbase account, the address of which you will submit below, initiated exchanges on any one of your classmate's submitted DEX addresses by a few days after the due date.
 Note that you have to place the bid via Remix or geth; the course website just displays the auctions.